About Blueprint - POCTRN

 The NIH Blueprint for Neuroscience Research is a collaborative framework through which 14 NIH Institutes, Centers and Offices jointly support neuroscience-related research, with the aim of accelerating discoveries and reducing the burden of nervous system disorders (for further information, see the Blueprint MedTech website).

 Innovators developing groundbreaking medical device technologies face a number of challenges along the translational path from bench to bedside.
-The Blueprint MedTech program is an NIH incubator that aims to address such challenges and support the innovators by accelerating the development of cutting-edge medical devices to diagnose and treat disorders of the nervous system.
+The Blueprint MedTech program is an NIH incubator that aims to address such challenges and support the innovators by accelerating the development of cutting-edge medical devices to diagnose and/or treat disorders of the nervous system.
 The mission of the program is to catalyze the translation of novel neurotechnologies from early-stage development to first-in-human clinical studies.
 Starting in late 2022, the program will provide: (a) non-dilutive funds to support medical device development activities led by investigators, and (b) additional resources and support services including, but not limited to:

 - Planning resources to support concept development, team building, needs assessment, and other early translational activities.